JosueAfouda/PowerBI-Portfolio/README.md

 The final deliverable was a professionally designed Power BI report with a clean, branded layout, highlighting critical HR metrics and insights for business decision-making.

-### Executive Summary

-This HR Analytics dashboard for Atlas Labs provides a comprehensive overview of the company's workforce, with a special focus on employee attrition.
-The report empowers HR managers and executives to understand the key drivers of turnover, identify departments and roles with high attrition rates, and assess the impact of factors like salary, job satisfaction, and work-life balance.
-These insights are crucial for developing effective retention strategies and fostering a positive work environment.

 ### Actionable Insights

 By interacting with this dashboard, stakeholders can:

 - **Identify Attrition Hotspots:** Pinpoint the departments, job roles, and locations with the highest employee turnover.

 - **Analyze the Impact of Compensation:** Explore the relationship between salary, pay raises, and attrition to ensure competitive compensation packages.

 - **Assess Employee Satisfaction:** Correlate job satisfaction scores with attrition rates to identify areas for improvement in the work environment.

 - **Understand Demographic Trends:** Analyze attrition by age, gender, and tenure to develop targeted retention initiatives for different employee groups.

 - **Evaluate Performance and Attrition:** Investigate the connection between performance ratings and employee turnover to retain top talent.